 If you are arranging a Methodist wedding, you and your partner may obtain a requirement to connect with the minister of the church, for counseling.
 The counseling session (or sessions) are set up before the wedding date.
 Often the counseling session is only required to be a one-time counseling session, but it depends on the church sometimes as far as the number of sessions go.
 This process allows the minister to really get to know a couple and make sure their wedding is precisely lined with Methodist teachings.
 Many other couples do this even if it is not required, to receive guidance from a wise individual before marriage.

 Questions to Ask While Planning a Methodist Wedding Ceremony

-With any service and significant event, come fees.
-To have a Methodist Ceremony the fees include paying the minister, the building fee, and other possible aspects the church predetermines (or that you will determine with the church).
+With any service and significant event come fees.
+To have a Methodist Ceremony, the fees include paying the minister, the building fee, and other possible aspects the church predetermines (or that you will determine with the church).
 If you are a member of the Methodist Church you wish to get married in, the fee may be waived, so that definitely is something to ask about.
-Other costs may include paying for decorations (if allowed), a wedding planner, piano player, singer, or any other supplies needed for the wedding.
+Other costs may include paying for decorations (if allowed), a wedding planner, a piano player, a singer, or any other supplies needed for the wedding.

 10. Building Use